anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-radix-sort.md

 Next try to implement Radix sort [based on the reading](https://opendsa-server.cs.vt.edu/OpenDSA/Books/Everything/html/RadixSort.html) in Kotlin.
 You could either start with the linked list version, or go right to translating the array-based Java version to Kotlin.

-If you finish and are willing to have your implementation used with the Spring 2026 class, I would love for you to email it to me!
+If you finish and are willing to have your implementation used with next year's class, I would love for you to email it to me!
 (Maybe I'll get around to translating it myself by then, but maybe not.)